-Congresswoman Loretta Sanchez has been a champion for the people of the 47th Congressional District since the moment she burst onto the political scene in the fall of 1996.
+Congresswoman Loretta Sanchez has been a champion for the people of Orange County since the moment she burst onto the political scene in the fall of 1996.
 She astonished the nation by defeating an entrenched Republican incumbent in one of the most conservative congressional districts in the nation.
-Loretta is proudly serving her eighth term in Congress, and is the first and only Hispanic woman ever to be elected to Congress from Orange County.
+Loretta is proudly serving her ninth term in Congress, and is the first and only Hispanic woman ever to be elected to Congress from Orange County.

 A product of public schools and Head Start, Sanchez is a graduate of Chapman University and American University's MBA program.
 Prior to serving in Congress, she was a financial manager at the Orange County Transportation Authority, an assistant vice president at Fieldman, Rollap and Associates, and an associate at Booz, Allen, and Hamilton.